muneebyousaf/digitalSoul-github.io/_kernel/pin-ctrl-subystem.md

+---
+title: Understanding the Pin Control (pinctrl) Subsystem in Linux
+---
 # Understanding the Pin Control (pinctrl) Subsystem in Linux

 The Pin Control (pinctrl) subsystem in the Linux kernel is a vital component responsible for managing and configuring the GPIO (General-Purpose Input/Output) pins on embedded systems and SoCs (System-on-Chips).
 These GPIO pins are essential for interfacing with various hardware peripherals, such as sensors, displays, and communication interfaces.